But to do so, you’ll need to give feedback — and you’ll need to give it well.

 True learning only happens when we’re challenged.

-- Use the right medium.
-Feedback can travel along many channels, but I believe critical feedback is best conveyed in writing.
+Use the right medium.
+Feedback can travel along many channels, but I believe critical feedback is most effective when it's put in writing — and explained in speech.
 It’s less likely to be misconstrued — and the person can refer back to it.
 Try to never give negative feedback asynchronously.
 Instead, deliver it in a way where the person receiving the feedback can ask questions and seek clarity in real-time.

 Remember, feedback is a two-way street

 Your relationship with your clients is mutually beneficial.
-Their success is your success, and their challenges are your challenges.
+Remember, their success is your success, and their challenges are your challenges.

 To establish the best possible relationship, feedback needs to flow both ways.
 Any marketing agency or consultant needs to collect feedback on a regular basis to improve the work they do for clients, especially on the following:

-- Specific deliverables or services: You’ll also need feedback on specific things: email copy, training sessions, a blog post, or strategy documents.
+Specific deliverables or services: You’ll also need feedback on specific things: email copy, training sessions, a blog post, or strategy documents.
 To get good feedback, give good feedback.
-If you’ve established a solid relationship and given constructive feedback to your clients, they should be poised to do the same for you.
+If you’ve established a solid relationship and given constructive feedback to your clients, they should be comfortable doing the same for you.

 But you need to ask for it.
-Everything listed above — specific feedback at the right time through the right medium — is rarely someone’s default.
+Specific feedback at the right time through the right medium doesn't just happen.

 If you want specifics, don’t ask vague, open-ended questions.
 If you want feedback through a certain medium, ask for it.